Yamilquery/breathe/README.md

   breathe --pattern 4-2-4
   ```

-- Start a breathing exercise with 3 iterations and the 4-2-4 pattern:
+- Start a breathing exercise with three iterations and the 4-2-4 pattern:

   ```
   Copy code